-It is a historic castle that was used as a prison for the longest time (1100-1952), and was also a royal residence (weird how those go together).
+This historic castle was a prison for the longest time (1100-1952) and was also a royal residence (weird how those go together).
 Now, it is a museum and open to the public.
 The Crown Jewels are probably the most famous attraction, though you can also learn more about England´s past while there.

 Stop 2: Tower Bridge

-The Tower Bridge, just next to the Tower of London, is one of the most popular – and photogenic – bridges in the world.
+Just next to the Tower of London, the Tower Bridge is one of the most popular – and photogenic – bridges in the world.
 Its unique shape and design remind me of a large toy.

-It was built in the late 19th century and has two pathways – a lower one for pedestrians, cyclists, and vehicles, and an upper one with a glass floor that is only for pedestrians.
+It was built in the late 19th century, and it has two pathways – a lower one for pedestrians, cyclists, vehicles, and an upper one with a glass floor only for pedestrians.

 The one below opens for ships and boats, adding a bit more spectacle to it.
-Crossing it is free, but the upper one can only be walked across by paying an entrance fee.
+Crossing it is free, but you have to pay an entrance fee if you want to cross the upper one.
 You can also visit the exhibition and learn about its mechanics.

 Stay on the other side (so, not on the Tower of London side) and walk for about 1.8 km and you will see another unique bridge.